Watch moment hero bystander tackles Bondi Beach gunman

 This is the moment a heroic bystander tackled a gunman to the ground during the Bondi Beach mass shooting as Jewish families gathered to celebrate Hanukkah.

-Footage appears to show a man tackling one of the suspected terrorists before wrestling a rifle from his hands and pointing it at him, forcing the alleged attacker to retreat.
+Footage appears to show Ahmed el Ahmed tackling one of the suspected terrorists before wrestling a rifle from his hands and pointing it at him, forcing the alleged attacker to retreat.

 New South Wales Police have confirmed that 12 people have died in the shooting, including one suspected gunman.
 The other alleged shooter is in police custody and injured.